Henry Stephens Salt: Vegetarianism

-Salt's shift toward vegetarianism developed alongside his evolving social, political, and religious views, significantly influenced by Shelley, whom he regarded as a key mentor.
-Howard Williams' The Ethics of Diet praised by Salt for its humane diet advocacy, also played a role in shaping his views.
-Salt's vegetarianism was ultimately based on a deep moral conviction.
-He saw that meat, commonly regarded as food, was actually the flesh of animals slaughtered under harsh conditions.
-This understanding prompted him to scrutinise the ethical foundations of civilisation, which he viewed as concealing a fundamental barbarism and violence.
-He identified this underlying brutality in both humanity's treatment of other species and in political, economic, and social relationships, as demonstrated by war, imperialism, and the social injustices resulting from a competitive capitalist system.
+Salt's vegetarianism developed alongside his social, political, and religious views.
+He was influenced by Shelley, whom he regarded as a mentor, and by Howard Williams's The Ethics of Diet, which he praised for its treatment of humane diet.
+Salt argued that meat, commonly treated as food, was the flesh of animals slaughtered in harsh conditions.
+Sky Duthie writes that Salt connected the treatment of animals with other forms of violence and injustice, including war, imperialism, and the effects of competitive capitalism.

-Salt's commitment to vegetarianism deepened over time.
-In 1885, he was named a vice-president of the Vegetarian Society.
-The following year, he published A Plea for Vegetarianism and Other Essays, an anthology emphasising his rational approach to vegetarian advocacy over emotional or polemical arguments.
-Salt argued that vegetarianism was not merely a dietary choice but a critical component of a broader social reform movement aimed at creating a more humane, just, and civil society, which he termed "humanitarianism".
+In 1885, Salt became a vice-president of the Vegetarian Society.
+The following year, he published A Plea for Vegetarianism and Other Essays, a collection that set out his rational approach to vegetarian advocacy.
+Salt treated vegetarianism as part of a wider reform movement that he called "humanitarianism".

-Notably, Salt's writings influenced Gandhi to transition from a religiously motivated vegetarianism to an explicitly ethical one.
-After encountering Salt's Plea for Vegetarianism in a London vegetarian restaurant, Gandhi read it thoroughly and was profoundly impressed.
-He chose to become a vegetarian by choice, dedicating himself to promoting the diet.
-Gandhi supported the British vegetarian movement and shared a platform with Salt at a 1931 London Vegetarian Society meeting, where he delivered a speech titled "The Moral Basis of Vegetarianism" explaining his dietary principles.
+Salt's writings influenced Gandhi's move from religiously based vegetarianism to ethical vegetarianism.
+Gandhi encountered Salt's Plea for Vegetarianism in a London vegetarian restaurant, read it, and later wrote that the book strengthened his commitment to the diet.
+Gandhi supported the British vegetarian movement and shared a platform with Salt at a 1931 London Vegetarian Society meeting, where he gave the speech "The Moral Basis of Vegetarianism".